Environmental justice in South Korea

-Environmental Justice in South Korea has a relatively short history compared to other countries in the west.
-As a result of rapid industrialization, people started to have awareness on pollution, and from the environmental discourses the idea of environmental justice appeared in late 1980s.
+Environmental justice in South Korea has a relatively short history compared to other countries in the west.
+As a result of rapid industrialization, people started to have awareness on pollution, and from the environmental discourses the idea of Environmental justice appeared in late 1980s.

+Background

-South Korea experienced rapid economic growth (which is commonly referred to as the 'Miracle on the Han River') in the 20th century as a result of industrialization policies adapted by Park Chung-hee after 1970s.
+South Korea experienced rapid economic growth (which is commonly referred to as the 'Miracle on the Han River') in the 20th century as a result of industrialization policies adapted by Park Chung Hee after 1970s.
 The policies and social environment had no room for environmental discussions, which aggravated the pollution in the country.

+Beginning and evolution of the South Korean environmental movement

 Environmental movements in South Korea started from air pollution campaigns.
 As the notion of environment pollution spread, the focus on environmental activism shifted from existing pollution to preventing future pollution, and the organizations eventually started to criticize the government policies that are neglecting the environmental issues.
-The concept of environmental justice was introduced in South Korea among the discussions of environment after 1990s.
-While the environmental organizations analyzed the condition of pollution in South Korea, they noticed that the environmental problems were inequitably focused especially on regions where people with low social and economic status were concentrated.
+The concept of environmental justice was introduced in South Korea among the discussions of the environment after the 1990s.
+While the environmental organizations analyzed the pollution condition in South Korea, they noticed that the environmental problems were inequitably focused especially in regions where people with low social and economic status were concentrated.
+This is because from the 1960s to the 1990s, the government of Korea prioritized economic growth over environmental concerns.

-The problems of environmental injustice have arisen by environment related organizations, but approaches to solve the problems were greatly supported by the government, which developed various policies and launched institution.
+The problems of environmental injustice have arisen from environment-related organizations, but approaches to solve the problems were greatly supported by the government, which developed various policies and launched institutions.
 These actions helped raise awareness of environmental justice in South Korea.
-Existing environment policies were modified to cover environmental justice issues.
+Existing environmental policies were modified to cover environmental justice issues.
+Despite the actions formed to help raise awareness of environmental justice in South Korea, South Korea still faces problems today such as Waste facility placement in low-income communities and Ulsan and Onsan Industrial Pollution.